Arzzzzy/Cebu-Pacific_ConnectingFlight/README.md

 2. JavaScript: To implement the BFS algorithm and handle user interactions.
 3. Bootstrap: For responsive design and consistent UI components.
 4. Map Integration: To display paths and locations visually on an interactive map.

+## Upcoming Features:
+Database Integration: I will update soon the project with integrate with a database to manage bookings, paths, and user data more efficiently.

 I welcome any corrections, suggestions, or feedback to improve the project further. arzzpaypal@gmail.com